naivary/govm/README.md

 > to serve your purpose.

 There are two types of `.cfg files`.
-1. `*.cfg` which is representing a virtual machine and the [options](#vmcfg) is should have after it has been created.
+1. `vm.cfg` which is representing a virtual machine and the possible [configurations](#vmcfg) it should have.
-2. [govm.cfg](#govmcfg).
-This file is controlling the software as a whole for example setting default values or where the virtual machine metadata should be saved.
+2. `govm.cfg` .
+This [file](#govmcfg) is controlling the software as a whole e.g. metadata and storing information.

 ## vm.cfg
-> *.cfg files are setting the options with which the virtual-machine
-> should be created.
-The name of file does not have to be vm.cfg it can be anthing
-> but has to have the extension .cfg.
+> vm.cfg are representing a virtual-machine and his defined options.

 There are lots of options to that can be defined to create a virtual-machine based on yout needs.
 In this section you will learn about all possible options. <br/>
 `CPU` <br/>